holgergp/soccerVue/src/notes.md

     - It just got mangled my formatting on every autoformat, as I somewhere configured Prettier to be my formatter
       - Which I like
     - Need to spend some time there.
+    - I think this happens due to to Vetur, which does not seem to read the Airbnb settings which are in the project
+      - Weird, seems to me like a rabbit hole which I don't want to go down right now.
+Formatting and fixing on the commandline work fine

 TODO:
   - More Tests